weaviate/weaviate-io/developers/weaviate/model-providers/aws/embeddings.md

 ## Configure the vectorizer

-Set the vectorizer to configure Weaviate to use an AWS embedding model.
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) as follows to use an AWS embedding model.

 The required parameters for the Bedrock and the SageMaker models are different.